KrainovSD/js-tools/packages/presets/README.md

-# @krainovsd/eslint-presets
+# @krainovsd/presets

-The library of flat eslint-presets.
+The library of flat presets.

 ## Installing